eduardomessias/token-db/README.md

 It is possible to verify if a specific token is valid fetching the validate operation, by passing the hash as a parameter.

 For being a block in a blockchain, the token already contains a valid method that verifies if its hash is valid.
-An additional verification is performed to check if the effectivenes is also valid and, if so, TRUE is the returned message.
+An additional verification is performed to check if the effectiveness is also valid and, if so, TRUE is the returned message.
 Otherwise, FALSE.

 ### Outbound operations

 When requesting a new token, it is possible to define a push-back URL.
-The application will push the succeded token to the appointed URL, but no treatment or handling will be applied in case of exceptions.
+The application will push the succeeded token to the appointed URL, but no treatment or handling will be applied in case of exceptions.

 *The application will not hold responsibility over the push-back URL in any occasion whatsoever.*